Darky21-hub/demo/FLOWS.md

 `Pi.authenticate()` method takes in two arguments: `scopes` and `onIncompletePaymentFound` and returns `AuthResult` object with different keys available.

 `scopes` determine what keys are available on the `AuthResult` object.
-For full documentation on available scopes, please refer to [SDK Docs](https://github.com/pi-apps/pi-platform-docs/blob/master/SDK_reference.md#scopes).
+For full documentation on available scopes, please refer to [SDK Docs](https://github.com/pi-apps/pi-platform-docs/blob/maste[...]

 `onIncompletePaymentFound` is a function that connects both Authorization and Payments flows.
-To preview example implementation, proceed to [`onIncompletePaymentFound`](#onincompletepaymentfound) section.
+To preview example implementation, proceed to [`onIncompletepaymentFound`](#onincompletepaymentfound) [...]

 ```typescript
 // frontend/src/shop/index.ts